 *this post contains affiliate links for more information check out my disclosure page HERE*

-Once again we bought another big fixer upper.
+Once again this split level remodel we bought was another big fixer upper.

 We gutted the entire house…. new porch, new windows, new roof, new kitchen, new bathrooms, new laundry room, new floors, new trim & doors, a new fireplace, new stairways, a new paver patio, new landscaping & lots of built ins.